thomasvilches/delay_data/README.md

-This is the data based used in paper "Evaluation of COVID-19 vaccination strategies with a delayed second dose"
+This is the data base used in paper "Evaluation of COVID-19 vaccination strategies with a delayed second dose"

 No_VE_reduction = are the files with no reduction in Vaccine Efficacy (VE) due to delay VE_reduction = are the files with reduction in VE due to delay.